Everyone Has a Little Book in Them…

 Bringing it All Together

-Getting my book listed was a pretty similar process for both distributors.
-First, I signed up for an account - here for Ingram and here for Amazon.
-I should note at this point that Amazon confusingly call their distribution service “Kindle Direct Publishing”, or KDP for short, despite it being for both e-books (Kindles in Amazon-speak) and paperbacks.
-Once registered, I uploaded my interior and cover files and completed some basic info about my book and me (including bank account details for those revenues to pour into).
-I then ordered a print copy from both to check that everything looked tidy in the flesh.
-Once I had verified that, a couple more clicks had my book live, meaning bookstores could order it from Ingram and civilians could buy it direct from Amazon.
+Once registered, I uploaded my interior and cover files and completed some basic info about my book and myself (including bank account details for those revenues to flow into).
+I then ordered a print copy from both distributors to check that everything looked good in the flesh.
+Once I had received and verified these, a couple more clicks on their sites had my book live, meaning that bookstores could order it from Ingram and civilians could buy it directly from Amazon.

-Finally, I should point out that both distributors also offer basic proof reading services prior to publishing, plus Amazon also offer layout and cover design, though personally I feel that you get a better service by using a dedicated company as I did.
+Finally, I should point out that both distributors also offer basic proofreading services prior to publishing, plus Amazon also offer layout and cover design, though personally I feel that you get a better service by using a dedicated company as I did.

 Pushing Out the Merch